kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_aws.md

-# Publish and Share via AWS
+# Publish and share via AWS

 This page describes how to publish Kedro-Viz to AWS to share it with others.
 It uses the spaceflights tutorial as an example.